 Most severe form

-Newborns severely affected; frequently fatal, although a few have lived to adulthood
+Newborns severely affected; often fatal, although a few have lived to adulthood

 Severe bone deformity with many fractures